tylertitsworth/5th-age-srd/Classes/Cleric.md

 _Special:_ You must cast this spell outdoors.
 It enables you and a group of nearby allies to travel to most any location in the world that you can name.

-Travel takes between an hour and a day, depending on distance and the amount of effort the exerted.
+Travel takes between an hour and a full recovery, depending on distance and the amount of effort the exerted.

 The destination can be in the overworld or in the land.
 It can't be in the underworld.